westerndevs/western-devs-website/source/_posts/2017-07-06-Scrum_with_WIP_Limits.md

   - agile
   - scrum
   - myths
-date: 2017-07-01 20:00:00
+date: 2017-07-06 20:00:00
-excerpt: A natural, easy first step for enhancing Scrum with a Kanban practice is A WIP limit
+excerpt: A natural, easy first step for enhancing Scrum with a Kanban practice is a WIP limit
 authorId: dave_white
 ---
 Inspired by [Steve Porter's][1] efforts to bring process practitioners closer together and educate Scrum practitioners, I'm writing a shadow series of posts that will follow the [Kanban and Scrum - Stronger Together][2] series and continue [my own efforts][5] to clear up misconceptions between practitioners of these methods.